rakeoe/rakeoe/README.md

 RakeOE is based on Rake.
 Rake comes bundled with Ruby.
 Therefore you should have installed a recent [Ruby version](http://www.ruby-lang.org/en/ "[Latest Ruby") on your development machine.
 If using a unixoid system (like Linux / Mac OS X), it's recommended to use [rvm](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv) for managing your ruby installation, as the default ruby installation on those systems might be outdated.
 If on Windows, use the default Windows installer and follow the installation instruction for your specific Windows version.
 Required is **Ruby >= 2.0.0**.

 ### OS
-Rake OE has been tested on Linux, Windows(XP,7) and Mac OSX.
-It should work on whatever platform Ruby/Rake runs on.<br/>
+Rake OE has been tested on Linux, Windows(XP,7) and Mac OS X. It should work on whatever platform Ruby/Rake runs on.<br/>

 ### Toolchain
 For the time beeing, **gcc** or a gcc-compatible compiler like **clang** is required.
 Besides compilation, gcc is used e.g. for header file dependency generation or platform informations.<br/>